 Blog Articles and Company News

-Gardeners know how to make the best use of their time during winter months by removing last season’s garden of any brown, dried up stubble and debris.
-While some perennials are resilient enough to withstand the freezing temperatures, other more fragile perennial bulbs will need to be transported from the soon to be solid ground and kept in a cool, protected location such as a garage.
-Perennials, shrubbery, and trees will thrive in the spring, if in the winter months, mulch is added to their beds or the bases of their roots.
+Gardeners know how to make the best use of their time during the winter months by removing any brown, dried-up stubble, and debris from last season’s garden.
+While some perennials are resilient enough to withstand the freezing temperatures, other more fragile perennial bulbs will need to be transported from the soon-to-be solid ground and kept in a cool, protected location such as a garage.
+Perennials, shrubbery, and trees will thrive in the spring if, in the winter months, mulch is added to their beds or the bases of their roots.
 If evergreens are a part of the landscaping, they too may be in need of a few inches of mulch or a burlap wrap near the base of their trunks.

 Believe it or not, a gardener does not have to wait until winter has passed to begin the planting process.
 A few flower and plant species, such as poppy seeds, can be sown directly onto a layer of snow and may begin to bloom in the middle of the spring.
 Also, certain types of flowers, herbs, and vegetables can be planted in small individual containers indoors, weeks before the last frost is expected.
 Once the coast is clear and spring has clearly arrived, these sprouted seedlings can be safely transplanted into their designated garden locations.

 Winter clearly does not have to be viewed as a burden to those planning to cultivate a garden.
 Many have chosen to use it to their advantage by learning how to use these months for the upkeep of perennials and trees, as well as preparing seeds and plants they’ve chosen to become new additions.
 A new home in Oklahoma City would be just about perfect with a beautiful custom garden!
 A well-prepared gardener has a smile despite the snow, knowing spring’s gorgeous garden is right around the corner.